getnamingo/registry/docs/dns.md

 # Namingo Registry: DNS Setup Guide

 This guide walks you through configuring the core DNS setup for your Namingo-powered registry.
-It includes creating a hidden master DNS server, which acts as the authoritative source for all zone data.
-Your TLD DNS servers (public-facing) will be configured to receive updates from this hidden master.
+It includes creating a hidden primary DNS server, which acts as the authoritative source for all zone data.
+Your TLD DNS servers (public-facing) will be configured to receive updates from this hidden primary.

 > [!IMPORTANT]
 > This setup is **required** for correct zone publication and domain delegation under your TLD.